exalomedia/grfx/README.md

  - Just ABOVE that line, paste this code: ```if(defined('GRFX_GETTING_INFO')) return; ```

 ### 3: Activate!

+- Install the grfx.zip file the way you install any wordpress plugin.
+- NOTE: If you downloaded the zip from github, rename it to grfx.zip.
+If you have the unzipped folder (such as a mac user) rezip it and ensure that it is called grfx.zip.
+- Don't know how to install a plugin? https://codex.wordpress.org/Managing_Plugins
-Now, go to your wordpress plugins directory [admin->plugins] and activate the **grfx** plugin.
+- Now, go to your wordpress plugins directory [admin->plugins] and activate the **grfx** plugin.
 Things are getting really awesome now.

 ### 4: Set up your store info.